Skip to main content

 Updated over a week ago

-Note: This feature will be deprecated by the end of 2023 and will be fully replaced by the Roles & Permissions feature.
+Note: This feature is deprecated and will be removed by the end of 2024, to be fully replaced by the Roles & Permissions feature.

 Managing Course Progress as a Group Manager